Quote This Woman+

 We lobby media decision-makers and journalists to broaden the pool of experts and sources with whom they engage, and we curate and co-create news content to get women+ voices heard.

-We also offer media and communication training for our database members.
+We also offer media and communication training for our database members and private clients.

 Why we care